Chicken noodle soup is the ultimate comfort food. This easy soup recipe can be made in your slow cooker or Instant Pot.

 I used wide egg noodles.
 As with most of my recipes I encourage you to use the ingredients that works for you.
 In other words, you can use your preferred noodle in this soup.
 If not wide egg noodles, other suggestions include farfalle, spaghetti, linguine, penne, fettuccine, fusilli, or orzo.

 I know I left some of the ingredients vague on purpose.
 2-3 celery stalks, 2-3 carrots.
 I believe you should use ingredients that you have or can find easily.
 If you only have 2 celery stalks, rather than going to buy more celery, use 2 instead of 3.
 Don’t care for cooked carrots (like me)?
 Use 2 carrots instead of 3.
 Like a lot of broth?
-Use the full 8 cups rather than 6.
-I us 7 cups of broth if you’re curious.
+Use 8 cups of liquid instead of 7.
+I use a mixture of broth & water.
+Feel free to use all broth.
 Make this recipe for you.
 I only use 1 teaspoon of salt but I tend to under-salt my recipes in general.
 Add more salt to this if you want to, I will not be offended.

 Slow Cooker Chicken Noodle Soup VIDEO: